 NCSC Mail Check Has Retired: What UK Organisations Should Do Now

-The NCSC's Mail Check and Web Check services are being retired after 31 March 2026.
+NCSC retired its Mail Check and Web Check services on 31 March 2026.
 If your organisation relied on Mail Check for DMARC monitoring, email anti-spoofing checks, or TLS reporting, you need to find an alternative before you lose visibility entirely.
+This page was verified against the NCSC announcement on 1 May 2026.

 What happened

-In late 2025, the NCSC announced the retirement of both Mail Check and Web Check as part of their Active Cyber Defence 2.0 roadmap.
-These services, which have been available to UK organisations for over eight years, will no longer provide findings after 31 March 2026.
+The NCSC announced the retirement of both Mail Check and Web Check as part of its Active Cyber Defence 2.0 roadmap.
+These services, which had been available to UK organisations for over eight years, stopped delivering findings on 31 March 2026.

 Timeline of changes